xAirx/Coursera-UniversityofHK-ReactNative/README.md

 ### 1# Via Userpanel be able to see your favorites and delete and see new ones added

-	Current favorites menu point is removed and only accessible from userpanel...
+	The idea : Remove current favorites menu point and only show inside user panel.

+	Migrate favorites functionality from using localstorage to using the express api and storing information under the 	   user login

 #### Backend *** needs testing